Can I afford to study in the UK?

 - If you are considering studying in the UK, it is important to look at the costs from the very beginning, before you send in your application.

-- UKESC has a good track record of helping students to win full or partial scholarships from a variety of sources, but the majority of students have to fund all or part of the costs themselves.
-Scholarships go to the best students.
+- Some students may win full or partial scholarships from a variety of sources, but the majority of students have to fund all or the significant part of the costs themselves.
+Scholarships generally go to the best students.
 It is important to be realistic about your chances and work out how you can finance your studies for yourself.

 - Most UK students finance their degree courses themselves from loans and pay back money they have borrowed after graduation.
 They see their degree as an investment.

 - Caribbean students who are determined and plan carefully can often manage to finance themselves.
-You should, of course, apply for any scholarships for which you are qualified.
+You should, of course, apply for any scholarships for which you are eligible, or sometimes there are automatic awards, these are usually of lower value than scholarships that require an application.

 Costs of studying at a UK university:

-Your costs will be made up of your tuition fees, your living costs and your airfare.
+Your costs will be made up of your tuition fees, your living costs and your airfare and visa fees (where applicable).
 Tuition fees and living costs will vary from university to university and from course to course.
 The difference in tuition fees is particularly evident in sciences, where the best universities have more laboratory work and are outstandingly well resourced.
+The UK government will only issue study visas to applicants holding detailed evidence of having sufficient funding to pay for the first year of their studies and living in the UK.
+See UKVI website for further information: https://www.gov.uk/browse/visas-immigration/student-visas

 Undergraduate costs:

-- Living costs range from about £6000 - £10000 per academic year outside central London, and cover accommodation, food, local travel, some clothes, books, basic social life etc.
+- Living costs range from about £9000 - £17000 per academic year outside central London, for accommodation, food, local travel, some clothes, books, basic social life etc. Note that UKVI requires you to show a specified minimum amount of first year living costs for your visa, see the UKVI website for details or refer to UKESC.

-- You can find details of each university’s tuition and likely living costs at their websites – try the pages for international students.
-(Follow the links to the universities from this website.)
-You should take the figures mentioned as a guide, because expectations vary greatly, but this amount should enable you to meet all your needs if you are reasonably careful.
+- You can find details of each university’s tuition fees on their websites and some show estimated living costs too – try the pages for international students for living costs.
+(Follow the links to the universities from this website or please ask UKESC if you can't find what you're looking for.)
+You should take the figures mentioned as a rough guide, because expectations and lifestyle choices vary greatly, but this amount should enable you to meet all your needs if you are reasonably careful.

-- If your course involves a 'sandwich year', you will be charged a percentage of the tuition fee for that year – see university website or email UKESC for details.
+- If your course involves a 'sandwich year', you will usually be charged a lower tuition fee for that year – see university website or email UKESC for details.

 Postgraduate costs:

-- MA and MSc courses last one full year, making them very cost-effective compared with the two year courses in many other countries.
-Tuition fees usually range from about £9000 - £14000.
-In addition to the sciences, business courses often attract higher fees.
+- Most MA and MSc courses last one full year, making them very cost-effective compared with the two year courses in many other countries.
+Tuition fees usually range from about £16000 - £32500 though some courses in the sciences or business can be higher .

-- PhD courses usually last 3 years.
+- PhD courses usually last 3.3-4 years.
 Tuition fees will be as for undergraduates in most cases, living costs per year will be as for postgraduates.
-Science PhDs can cost up to £23000 per year tuition incl. "bench fee".
+Some projects will have an additional "bench fee" which can vary depending on the nature of the programme.
+Tuition fees for any indivial programme are shown on the university's course page.

-- Living costs range from about £6500 - £10000 per year outside central London.
-Living costs cover accommodation, food, local travel, some clothes, books, basic social life etc. You should take the figures mentioned as a guide, but this amount should enable you to meet all your needs if you are reasonably careful.
+- Living costs range from about £12000 - £22000 per year outside central London, for accommodation, food, local travel, some clothes, books, basic social life etc. You should take the figures mentioned as a rough guide, but this amount should enable you to meet all your needs if you are reasonably careful.

-- You can find details of each university’s tuition and recommended living costs at its website – try the pages for international students.
-(Follow the links to the universities from this website.)
-Remember that postgraduate degrees last 12 months.
+- You can find details of each university’s tuition and sometimes estimates of living costs at its website – try the pages for international students.
+(Follow the links to the universities from this website or please ask UKESC if you can't find what you're looking for.)
+Remember that postgraduate taught degrees generally last 12 months.

 For specific, individual advice you need to register with UKESC